uen/katjs/README.md

 Usage
 =====

-Put the katjs folder in your node_modules folder and add initialize it in your project.
+Put the katjs folder in your node_modules folder and initialize it in your project.

 ```js
 var KAT = require('katjs');